phetsims/qa/doc/qa-book.md

 <h2>Section 6: Maintenance & Management</h2>

+There are a couple miscellaneous tasks related to maintenance and management that QA gets to deal with.

 <h3>6.1: Testing Matrix Management</h3>

+Every time we do a release candidate test, you have to make a testing matrix.
+To do so, follow these steps:
+1. If the simulation hasn’t undergone a release candidate test, then you’ll need to create a new testing matrix.
+Go to Google Drive and then `PhET Files > PhET QA > Testing Matrices` to find example matrices.
+Make a copy of the correct testing matrix by clicking `File > Make a copy...`.
+Do not copy and paste the test matrix.
+2. Otherwise, create a new tab in the existing spreadsheet for the simulation for the release candidate test.
+3. Copy and paste URLs into the testing matrix.
+4. Do the “Yes” or “No” for Legends of Learning, Keyboard Navigation. and Screen Reader.
+5. Edit the URLs in the GitHub issue.

 <h3>6.2: PhET Test Maintenance</h3>

+PhET Test is a computer with files on it.
+As of 2018-05-10, the computer is Turing, a MacBook Pro.
+Turing is connected to the internet via an ethernet cable.
+You must be connected to the internet via UCB Wireless or via a virtual private network (VPN) to connect to Turing.
+The sticky note on Turing has its internet protocol (IP) address and its media access control (MAC) address.
+PhET Test is used to check master.
+(Master is the main branch of the software development tree.)
+PhET Test has caching issues, so always use a private window when accessing PhET Test.
+If you see something like ”failed to pull,” then look through Turing’s terminal to see if you can find the culprit.
+Every time a new repository is made, press the “Refresh Perennial” button.
+(Perennial is the list of simulations.)
+Press the ”Pull All” button every 5 hours.

+Here is a list of helpful commands:
+- `$ pm2 stop index-server.js`
+- `$ pm2 start index-server.js`
+- `$ pm2 logs`

 <h3>6.3: Website Administration</h3>

+Do not delete English versions of simulations!

+There are three servers:
+1. [Ox-Dev](https://ox-dev.colorado.edu/): This is the development server.
+It’s kind of like a playground.
+You can do whatever you want to the website on this server.
+- Ox-Dev has to be manually synced with the website.
+(This is not something that you will have to do.)
+- Because Ox-Dev has to be manually synced with the website, it might be missing certain things.
+- Accounts created on Ox-Dev are deleted when Ox-Dev gets synced with the website, so make as many accounts as you’d like.
+2. [Bayes](https://bayes.colorado.edu/): This server has multiple functions.
+It is the disaster recovery server and it does automated testing, among other things.
+3. [Figaro](https://phet.colorado.edu/): This server is also known as phet-server.
+This is the server on which https://phet.colorado.edu runs.

+To get to the administrative page of the website, sign in and click the “Administration” button in the upper-right corner.
+- “Help Center” is where helpful information that we post on the website is added, removed, or edited.
+- “Edit Content Page” is where English strings for the website and the simulations can be edited.
+- “Team Page” is where team members and their descriptions can be added, removed, or edited.
+- “Asks Data Page” is to be ignored.
+- “Simulations” is where flavors, projects, and simulations are listed.
+Do not click the remove link!
+Once a simulation is published, ask the relevant designer(s) to fill in the flavor information for that simulation.
+Each flavor has a checkbox for visibility.
+Do not check this checkbox without permission from the relevant designer(s).
+- “Projects” is the same thing as the list of projects in “Simulations.”
+- “Categories” is to be ignored.
+- “Activities” is a comprehensive list of activities.
+It also contains activities that are pending approval.
+- To test “Activities,” make all sorts of different files to submit, and submit them.
+If you aren’t logged in as a team member or if you aren’t an administrator, then you shouldn’t be able to see the activities you’ve submitted.
+Make sure this is the case.
+Make sure you can download and use all activities.
+- If you are testing “Activities” and you are logged in as a team member, then you should see the red box.
+If you are testing “Activities” and you are not logged in, you should not see the red box.
+- “Notifications” is a list of notifications for updated activities.
+- “Users” is where user accounts can be added, removed, or edited.
+- “Metadata” is to be ignored.
+- “Translations” is for translations.
+- “FAQs” is to be ignored.
+- “Strings” is to be ignored.
+- “Caches and Search Index” is to be ignored.
+- “Statistics” is where we record useful statistics.
+- “Documentation and Help” is to be ignored.
+- “Schools” is where our list of schools maintained.
+- “Organizations” is where our list of organizations is maintained.

 <h3>6.4: QA Book Maintenance</h3>

+Please keep this book up-to-date so that it can be a useful resource!

+Use this [Google Document](https://docs.google.com/document/d/18gGQhZNzwEmtQmK3FXK25hu-RQ8lx-H-fVziCCI65Rg/edit) to record things that need to be added and to view dates for scheduled maintenance.

 <hr>